 The Good News About God’s Goodness

 In answering the problem of evil, the Bible doesn’t directly show us the origins of evil.
 We don’t learn from Scripture exactly how it came to be in the first place.
 We don’t find the first cause.
-The Bible doesn’t (as we so often do) put the blame on Satan4 or entirely on human will.5 But it also doesn’t put the blame on God Himself as the Creator of all things.
+The Bible doesn’t (as we so often do) blame Satan4 or entirely on human will.5 But it also doesn’t blame God Himself as the Creator of all things.

 Instead, the Bible points us back to the character and nature of God with four truths: